ulfben/sysadmin/README.md

 # sysadmin
 This repo holds various scripts and snippets for my Linux and Windows systems

+## mirror_all_remotes.sh
+Used to securely copy filesystems from remote servers to a local backup station.
+To be used securely you need to set up a backup service account on all remote machines, allowed to authenticate only via public key.
+This account should be jailed to a specific folder (sftp jail via openssh is trivial to set up and works well with this script).
+The service account should additionally be restricted to the maximum degree: no password authentication, no sudo privileges, no write permissions on the server and ideally no shell either.

 ## CleanComponentStore.bat and ClearWindowsUpdateCache.bat

 Two scripts to reclaim some space from Windows 10.
 Run from elevated prompts to clean the component store (aka: the "WinSxS"-folder) and the Windows Update download cache.
 These scripts removes files that *should* be temporary but, for some reason, fill up my system drive over time.